Pay it forward

 “Dr. Larry Herwig’s ranch party at the end of the year is sponsored by the Baylor College of Dentistry Alumni Association.
 Maybe this could be expanded to include selected alumni to work on the above-mentioned goal.”

-Great Expectations by the month at Baylor College of Dentistry
+Great Expectations by the month

 Each small group is composed of up to nine first-year dental students, two third-year student mentors, two fourth-year student mentors, a faculty member and an International College of Dentists mentor.
 Some Dallas County Dental Society members also began mentoring in fall 2012.